joelverhagen/TorSharp/README.md

     - ⚠️ Debian 9 ([confirmed by a user](https://github.com/joelverhagen/TorSharp/issues/42#issuecomment-539403030) but [may have issues](https://github.com/joelverhagen/TorSharp/issues/64#issuecomment-774825257))
     - ⚠️ CentOS 7 supported via `ExecutablePathOverride` ([see below](#centos-7))
   - ❌ Mac OS X support is not planned.
 I don't have a Mac 😕
-- Uses Privoxy to redirect HTTP proxy traffic to Tor.
+- Uses Privoxy to redirect HTTP proxy traffic to Tor (can be disabled).
 - Uses virtual desktops to manage Tor and Privoxy processes.
 - Optionally downloads the latest version of Tor and Privoxy.